-- Students are encouraged to check with the four-year institutions to ensure electives are transferable. - 2) All four-year institutions in New Jersey require a 3.0 GPA for acceptance into their Teaching Programs
+- 1) Students are encouraged to check with the four-year institutions to ensure electives are transferable. - All four-year institutions in New Jersey require a 3.0 GPA for 2) acceptance into their Teaching Programs www.hccc.edu/programs-courses/academic-pathways/social-science/index.html

 EDUCATION -ELEMENTARY/SECONDARY ASSOCIATE IN ARTS LIBERAL ARTS (A.A.)
-Humanities & Social Sciences Division